Czechoslovak Socialist Republic: Name

+The official name of the country was the Czechoslovak Socialist Republic.
+The name also means "Land of the Czechs and Slovaks" while Latinised from the country's original name – "the Czechoslovak Nation" – upon independence in 1918, from the Czech endonym Češi – via its Polish orthography.

 The name "Czech" derives from the Czech endonym Češi via Polish, from the archaic Czech Čechové, originally the name of the West Slavic tribe whose Přemyslid dynasty subdued its neighbors in Bohemia around AD 900.
 Its further etymology is disputed.
 The traditional etymology derives it from an eponymous leader Čech who led the tribe into Bohemia.
 Modern theories consider it an obscure derivative, e.g. from četa, a medieval military unit.
-Meanwhile, the name "Slovak" was taken from the Slavic "Slavs" as the origin of the word Slav itself remains uncertain.
+Meanwhile, the name "Slovak" was taken from the Slovaks.
 During the state's existence, it was simply referred to "Czechoslovakia", or sometimes the "ČSSR" and "ČSR" for short.